 I typically introduce each tray to my children by sitting with them to complete it until I can tell that they understand.
 Typically after one or two demonstrations, I don’t use the trays in a scheduled teaching time.
 From them on, they are available at my children’s level to take off the shelf and interact with on their own.
 Sometimes they ask me to to work with them and other times my two preschoolers work together with each other.
 I do not push them to explore any one tray.
 However, our homeschool shelf which holds all of our trays is in the living room where we spend most of our day.
 Throughout the day I frequently see them each go over to the shelf and pull something off to explore.

-They require one-time prep for lots of repeat learning experiences.
+They require one-time prep for lots of repeating learning experiences

 Have you ever spent forever preparing a preschool activity to have your child reluctantly half-complete it and then toss it to the side?
 A few experiences like that is enough to make you want to stop home educating all together.
 I love Tot Trays because what my child might have zero interest in on Monday, they may love by Friday.
 Usually, I rotate our trays out every weekend, but some stick around longer if they are getting a lot of use.